progress4apple/progress.rocks/_drafts/origins-of-progress-for-apple-reminders.md

 What made a huge difference to me was Davids advice to "capture all the things ... in a logical and trusted system outside of your head" as well as "filing has to be instantaneous and easy".

 Now, take on your Apple-Universe-Glasses and let's think about Davids advice for a second.
 Can you see it?
-Which App does fit this description?
+Which App in the Apple universe does fit this description?

 Apple Reminders is the perfect match!
 It is a "trusted system outside of your head", it is available for all Apple platforms as well as in nearly every App through the Share Action - so one can safely say it is "instantaneous and easy".